SuperOfficeDocs/superoffice-docs/user-guide/en/import/import-from-excel.md

 **I can't get any further!**

 You must link all the required SuperOffice fields to their respective columns to continue.
-The required fields will be displayed above the table.
+The required fields are displayed above the table.
 If you have specified that contacts without companies should be added as new companies, only the SuperOffice field **Company: Name** is mandatory.

 ## Complete the import